Grain-Free Cat Food: Marketing Hype vs Scientific Reality

 When Grain-Free Makes Sense

-- Cat has confirmed grain allergy or intolerance (verified by vet)
+- Your vet has confirmed a grain allergy or intolerance

-- Your individual cat shows skin/digestive problems with grain-based foods
+- Your cat shows skin or digestive issues specifically with grain-based food

 Grain-Inclusive Foods Are Fine When...

-- Cat is healthy with no digestive issues
+- Your cat is healthy with no digestive issues

 Beyond the Grain-Free Hype